-Age - individuals must be at 65 years old
+Age - individuals must be at least 65 years old.

-Income – In 2018, a single, divorced or widowed applicant is permitted to have update $2,250 in monthly income or annually $27,000.
+Income – In 2019, a single, divorced or widowed applicant is permitted to have up to $2,313 in monthly income or annually $27,756.
 Married applicants can have their incomes considered separately when only one spouse is applying for Medicaid assistance.
-The applicant can transfer some of their income to their spouse as a living allowance (called formally the Minimum Monthly Maintenance Needs Allowance (MMMNA)).
-In 2018, up to $3,090 can be transferred to the non-applying spouse.
+Applicants can transfer some of their income to their non-applicant spouses as a living allowance (called formally the Minimum Monthly Maintenance Needs Allowance (MMMNA)).
+In 2019, up to $3,161 / month can be transferred to the non-applying spouse.

 Assets – As with income, asset limits vary based on marital status.
-Single applicants are permitted only $2,000 in countable assets, this amount has not changed in 2018 (there are exemptions such as a home & vehicle).
-However, married applicants can take possession of joint assets up to a value of $123,600 in 2018.
+Single applicants are permitted only $2,000 in countable assets.
+This amount has not changed in 2019.
+(There are exemptions, such as one's home and vehicle).
+However, when just one spouse of a married couple applies for Medicaid; the non-applicant spouse can take possession of joint assets up to a value of $126,420 in 2019.
+(This is in addition to the $2,000 in assets the applicant spouse is able to retain).
 This rule is intended to prevent spouses from having to “go broke” to qualify their loved one for Medicaid.
 Because a home is such a substantial asset, some clarification on home ownership may be helpful.
 Homes are exempt if the owner lives in the home.
-Therefore, for single persons entering a nursing home or assisted living, their home is not exempt since they will not be living in it.
+Therefore, for single persons entering a nursing home or assisted living, their home is not exempt since they will not be living in it, unless they have intent to return to living in it.
 For married couples, if one spouse remains living in the home the home is exempt.
-The value of their home equity is not counted towards the asset limit (as long as their equity is less than $572,000).
+The value of their home equity is not counted towards the asset limit (as long as their equity is less than $585,000).

 Each Medicaid Waiver recipient is approved for a customized suite of services intended to meet their non-medical needs.
 These can include:

 Nevada residents who qualify for Medicaid should contact their regional Aging and Disability Office to begin the application process.
-As of 2018, it has been reported that there is a wait list for this waiver.
+As of 2019, it has been reported that there is a wait list for this waiver.
 However, the number of participants has increased to approximately 2,400.
-One should check with their local county office to find out the latest information on waiting and processing times.
+Interested persons should check with their local county office to find out the latest information on waiting and processing times.

 Some limited additional information about this waiver is available on the Nevada Aging and Disability website.